Best Side Trips On Manaslu Circuit Trek

 Manaslu Base Camp

-During the hike, its final stretch consists of zigzags uphill over loose and rocky outcrops.
-However, the reward at the top is extraordinary with close-up views of Mt.
-Manaslu.
-You will also see the dramatic Manaslu Glacier, hanging icefalls, and the surrounding peaks of Naike Peak, Samdo Peak, and the Pungen Himal range.
+The final stretch to Manaslu Base Camp includes a series of zigzag switchbacks over loose rocks and steep, rocky outcrops.
+Though physically challenging, the views from the top make every step worthwhile.
+From the base camp, you will enjoy breathtaking close-up views of Mt.
+Manaslu (8,163 meters), along with dramatic sights of the Manaslu Glacier, hanging icefalls, and the towering peaks of Naike Peak, Samdo Peak, and the Pungen Himal range.

 Manaslu Base Camp Trek